SheehabMuhammad/Python-HTML-Table-Scraper/README.md

 # HTML Table Scraper

-A python package that can extract data from any HTML table and extract to CSV or JSON files
+A python package that can extract data from any HTML table and export to CSV or JSON files

 ## Usage